 Before you ever go on your own, here are two new questions for you:

-- How do you like looking for a job?
-As a consultant, we are always looking for our next assignment.
+1. How do you like looking for a job?

-- How do you like sales?
-I remember a wise sales leader once told me, “If you hate sales, start in sales and move up to management.
+- A wise sales leader once told me, “If you hate sales, start in sales and move up to management.
 Every other profession will end up in sales.”
-As a consultant, we are always selling.
-Consulting is my first real sales job and my first service role.
-Both took time for me to adjust.
+As consultants, we are always selling.
+Consulting was my first real sales job and my first service role.
+It took me time to adjust to.

 Brand Management Mini MBA